-It's also likely to more or less match the price of the original Nexus 10, which would see it selling for £319 ($399) and if LG or Asus makes it then it probably won't have a premium metal build, though there's a chance that it might if HTC is in the driving seat.
+It's also likely to more or less match the price of the original Nexus 10, which would see it selling for just under AU$500, and if LG or Asus make it, then it probably won't have a premium metal build, though there's a chance that it might if HTC is in the driving seat.

 Microsoft Surface Mini

 There are a whole lot of questions surrounding Microsoft's rumored Surface Mini and not many answers.
-Current suggestions are that it will be a seven or eight inch device and that it may have proper stylus support and built in gesture controls, which could track face and hand movements.
+Current suggestions are that it will be a 7 or 8-inch device, and that it may have proper stylus support and built in gesture controls, which could track face and hand movements.